In the age of the consumer and the experience economy, everyone and everything is connected.

 In fact, Forrester Research stated that customer relationships are now the only competitive differentiator.

 As a consumer, we build a mesh of digital devices around us to get things done.
 Customer engagement must be able to seamlessly span these devices and channels to build on the relationship between the brand and the consumer through each interaction.

 “The ‘digital mesh’ is the collection of devices (including things), information, apps, services, businesses, and other people that exist around the individual.
 As the digital mesh evolves, all devices, computer and information resources, businesses, and individuals will be interconnected.
 The interconnections will be dynamic and flexible, changing throughout the day.” – Gartner, Top 10 Strategic Technology Trends for 2016: Mesh App and Service Architecture

 Our devices, our methods of consuming information, and the way we make decisions are constantly changing, and they’re only going to continue to evolve as technologies advance.

 The only thing that is consistent throughout this evolution is the individual behind the screen.
 We as consumers don’t form perceptions based on a single interaction, but rather on the full experience we have with the brand across all our touchpoints.

 How those micro-moments connect builds the relationship.
 This means that brands must develop or update their customer engagement for the digital age.

-For businesses, this means that to improve customer engagement, they must embrace technology and data to speak their customers’ language in the context the conversation is taking place.
+For businesses, this means that to improve customer engagement, you must embrace technology and data to speak your customers’ language in the context the conversation is taking place.